DevExpress/devextreme-documentation/concepts/05 Widgets/Button/00 Overview.md

 ---

-In the previous code, the [click](/api-reference/10%20UI%20Widgets/dxButton/4%20Events/click.md '/Documentation/ApiReference/UI_Widgets/dxButton/Events/#click') event is handled using the [onClick](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/onClick.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#onClick') option.
+In the previous code, the [click](/api-reference/10%20UI%20Widgets/dxButton/4%20Events/click.md '/Documentation/ApiReference/UI_Widgets/dxButton/Events/#click') event is handled using the [onClick](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/onClick.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#onClick') property.
 Alternatively, you can attach one or several handlers to this event using the [on(eventName, eventHandler)](/api-reference/10%20UI%20Widgets/Component/3%20Methods/on(eventName_eventHandler).md '/Documentation/ApiReference/UI_Widgets/dxButton/Methods/#oneventName_eventHandler') method.
 This approach is more typical of jQuery.

     <!--JavaScript-->
     const clickHandler1 = function (e) {